 Is 120 Day Mortgage Late Considered Foreclosure

-This BLOG On Is 120 Day Mortgage Late Considered Foreclosure Was Written By Gustan Cho and UPDATED On February 8th, 2019
+This Article Is About Is 120 Day Mortgage Late Considered Foreclosure

-- No where on the HUD 4000.1 FHA Handbook does it state that a 120 day late payment on a mortgage is the same as a foreclosure and/or housing event
+Nowhere in the HUD 4000.1 FHA Handbook does it state that a 120-day late payment on a mortgage is the same as a foreclosure and/or housing event:

 - Long story short, I had one of my loan officers take the application of the borrowers and ended up closing on the loan